 - Although the term Art for Art's Sake fell out of favor by the end of the nineteenth century, the idea it stood for - that art had a value which stood apart from subject-matter, purely connected to formal qualities such as line, color, and tone - remained highly significant.
-Some such notion is at the basis of all abstraction, for example.
+Some such notion is at the basis of all abstractionabstraction, for example.
 Art for Art Sake can thus be seen to have predicted the work of artists such as Wassily Kandinsky, for example, as well as the work of the Abstract Expressionists.

 The Important Artists and Works of Art for Art's Sake